 Here are eight tips for keeping your hens in top laying condition, delivering you lots of eggs throughout the year.

 Feed is one area of raising chickens you never want to cut corners.
 Always feed your girls the highest quality food your budget allows.

 A huge misconception is that hens need laying pellets for egg production.
-The truth is, once they reach their full laying rate, a higher protein ration may help with egg production better than laying food.
-We feed a mixture of egg pellets and game bird ration which has 28% protein.
+Once they reach their full laying rate, a higher protein ration may help with egg production better than laying food.
+We feed a mixture of egg pellets and game bird ration containing 28% protein.
 It made a big difference in the production rate and size of the eggs.
 Our girls like high protein better than laying pellets.
-We also supplement with kitchen scraps, so they get a well-balanced diet and lay amazing eggs.
+We also supplement with kitchen scraps so they get a well-balanced diet and lay amazing eggs.

-Remember, when it comes to raising laying hens, each flock is different so what works for one person’s hens, may not work for another’s.
+Remember, each flock is different when raising laying hens, so what works for one person’s hens may not work for another.
 The important thing is using high-quality food and adding fresh greens, mealy worms, vegetables, and other treats to their diet.

 2. Add Calcium

-The makeup of eggshells is 95% calcium, so it makes sense that egg laying uses up this vital element in the hen’s body.
-Always keep a dish of crushed oyster shell in the chicken coop.
+The makeup of eggshells is 95% calcium, so it makes sense that egg-laying uses this vital element in the hen’s body.
+Always keep a dish of crushed oyster shells in the chicken coop.
 Hens know when they need calcium and will seek the oyster shell.
-You can find crushed oyster shell wherever you buy your poultry supplies and on Amazon.
+You can find crushed oyster shells wherever you buy your poultry supplies and on Amazon.